I was at Bible study one time and our pastor covered some scriptures in Luke 22.

 So it’s important that you submit areas of emotional vulnerability to God in prayer for healing and comfort.
 Stop allowing yourself to be the enemy’s entertainment source!

 4. Environmental suggestions: In this case, you are either making it easy for yourself to practice negative behavior (such as keeping trigger foods around you that make you overeat).
-Or else, someone around you is putting temptations before your eyes.

 Many people don’t want to give into temptation, but still want to keep the source of it within view or else, keep temptation’s phone number!